 This 14 acres waterpark is the largest in southwest Florida.
 It has several rides ranging from kid-friendly to those perfect for adventurous types.
 Some of the attractions popular for kids are the Pirate’s Cove, Main Stream River Tube Ride, and Pro Racers.
 If you want more thrill, there are the 457 feet Electric Slide and Power Surge and the 215 feet Cape Fear.

-Cape Coral is known for its rich wildlife, making it home to an enormous population of burrowing owls in Florida.
+Cape Coral, much like the rest of Florida, is known for its rich wildlife, making it home to an enormous population of burrowing owls.
 While most owls live in barns, trees, and woodlands, these owls live in burrows, thus their name.
 They are also some of the smallest owl types, with adults having 7 to 10 inches legs.
 Check out this annual event called the Burrowing Owl Festival, sponsored by the Cape Coral Friends of Wildlife.
 It has tours for active owl burrows and other activities, such as guided nature walks, educational activities, and various hands-on activities for kids.

 Cape Coral Cruises